realnedsanders/Coordination-Trilemma/README.md

-# The Last Choice: Coordination or Extinction
+# The Last Choice: Proofs that Voluntary Cooperation is Humanity's Only Path

 ## What This Document Proves